vcavallo/vaporware-obsidian-wiki/README.md

 project in order to build these markdown files into a next.js site and publish to Vercel.

+Content in the `/publish` directory will be built on the final site.
+Nothing else will be included.

 ---

 To fork this project, change the `BLOG_REPO` variable in `publish.yml` file to